Compilers take high-level code (like C) and turn it into machine code. MIPS was designed to be easy for compilers to generate code for.

 # code

-# increment is the
+# increment LAST!

 add t0, t0, 1